TEST 2: Verifying Throttle Position Sensor Has Power

 Now, with the red multimeter test lead, probe the battery positive (+) terminal.

 Turn the key to its ON position but don't start the engine.
 This will power up the fuel injection computer.

-Your multimeter will display 11 to 12 Volts if terminal B is feeding the TPS with Ground.
+Your multimeter will display 11 to 12 Volts if the BLK/LT BLU wire is feeding the TPS with Ground.

 CASE 1: The multimeter showed 11 to 12 Volts.
 This is the correct and expected test result and confirms the TPS is getting Ground.

-- The TP sensor is not providing a varying voltage signal when manually opening the throttle plate (TEST 1).
+- The TP sensor is not producing an increasing/decreasing throttle angle voltage signal (TEST 1).

 - The TP sensor is being fed 5 Volts DC (TEST 2).

 - The TP sensor is being fed Ground (TEST 3).